-- External Condition

-- Internal Condition of Common Facilities

-- Internal Condition of Individual Units or Other Related Areas
+- External Condition - Internal Condition of Common Areas and Facilities - Internal Condition of Individual Units or Other Related Areas

-This part of report should include but not limited to the findings of condition survey (including the result of infra-red scanning test and/or hammer tapping test, if any) for the following elements:- x) Any UBW Identified b) Internal Condition of Common Facilities
+This part of report should include but not limited to the findings of condition survey (including the result of infra-red thermographic survey and/or hammer tapping test, if any) for the following elements:- b) Internal Condition of Common Areas and Facilities

 - i) Roofs and Skylights

 - ii) External Walls

 - iii) Fence Walls

 - iv) Light Wells

 - v) Windows/Louvers

 - vi) External Pipeworks and Supporting Brackets

 - vii) Cantilevered Structures (Balconies, Canopies, Verandahs, etc.)

 - viii) External Appendages

 - ix) Protective Barriers, Railings, Fencing and the Associated Fixings

+- x) Any UBW Identified

-Defects or deficiencies of above elements should be identified in the report.
+The location, nature and quantum of defects or deficiencies of above elements should be identified in the report.